Eshmun: History

 A trilingual inscription of the 2nd century BCE from Sardinia also identifies Eshmun with the Greek Asclepius and the Latin Aesculapius.
 Pausanias quotes a Sidonian as saying that the Phoenicians claim Apollo as the father of Asclepius, as do the Greeks, but unlike them do not make his mother a mortal woman.
 The Sidonian then continued with an allegory which explained that Apollo represented the sun, whose changing path imparts to the air its healthiness which is to be understood as Asclepius.
 This allegory seems likely a late invention.
 Also, Apollo is usually equated with the Phoenician plague god Resheph.
 This might be a variant version of Eshmun's parentage, or Apollo might also be equated with Sadyk, and Sadyk might be equated with Resheph.

 In Cyprus, Eshmun was syncretized with Melqart, and also in Ibiza, as given by a dedication reciting: "to his lord, Eshmun-Melqart".

 The name Astresmunim ("herb of Eshmun") was applied by Dioscorides to the solanum, which was regarded as having medicinal qualities.

 Worship

-The temple to Eshmun is found one km from Sidon on the Bostrenus River, the modern River Awwali.
-Building was begun at the end of the 6th century BCE during the reign of Eshmunazar II, and later additions were made up into the Roman period.
-It was excavated by Maurice Dunand in 1963-1978.
+The Temple of Eshmun is found 1 km from Sidon on the Bostrenus (now called the Awali in southwestern Lebanon).
+Building was begun at the end of the sixth century BCE during the reign of Eshmunazar II, King of Sidon, and later additions were made up into the Roman period.
+It was excavated by Maurice Dunand in 1963–1978.
 Many votive offerings were found in the form of statues of persons healed by the god, especially babies and young children.

-Also found near the Sidon temple was a gold plaque of Eshmun and the goddess Hygeia (meaning "Health") showing Eshmun holding a staff in his right hand around which a serpent is entwined.
+Also found near the temple was a gold plaque of Eshmun and the goddess Hygieia (meaning "Health") showing Eshmun holding a staff in his right hand around which a serpent is entwined.
 A coin of the 3rd century CE from Beirut shows Eshmun standing between two serpents.

-Bterram, a village in Lebanon, possesses a very old underground temple called Eshmunit, comprising eight rooms (one large and seven small), carved into the bedrock and accessible by stairs.
-It is thought this may be a temple to a spouse of Eshmun.
+Place names

+A village near Beirut named Qabr Shmoun, "Eshmoun's grave," still exists.